-Q13: With respect to communication from regulatory agencies, what would you consider as a deficiency in financial reporting practices?
+Q13: With respect to communication from regulatory agencies, what would be considered as a deficiency in financial reporting practices?

 Q14: What types of contractual agreements might I have in my department?

-Below are some examples of contractual agreements that you might have in your area of responsibility:
+Below are examples of contractual agreements that you might have in your area of responsibility:

-- Service contracts in which USF has agreed to provide and/or receive certain services
+- Service contracts in which the University has agreed to provide and/or receive certain services,

-- Grant agreements and contracts (private or governmental)
+- Contract and grant agreements (private or governmental),

 Q15: What regulatory agencies might I have exposure to in my department?